-We’re giving you a three-in-one bonus here because all three of these techniques are quite similar; they just involve different patterns.
+We're giving you a three-in-one bonus here because all three of these techniques are quite similar, but they just involve different patterns.

 Experimenting with stippling, hatching, and scumbling adds more creative diversity to your drawing skills and transforms simple, monochrome drawings into interesting, textured finished artworks.

 The dots are grouped together to create images.
-An artist would create shading and gradients by either placing the dots closer together or spreading them out.
-You can get incredibly detailed with stippling, and it teaches you to be conscious of shading as well.
+An artist would create shading and gradients by placing the dots together or spreading them out.
+You can get incredibly detailed with stippling, which teaches you to be conscious of shading.

-Stippling might get confused with pointillism.
-The difference is that stippling is drawn with one color, whereas pointillism involves using a variety of colors.
-A fine ballpoint pen or sharp graphite pencil is best for stippling, as you need to create very fine dots.
+Stippling might get confused with Pointillism.
+The difference is that stippling is drawn with one color, whereas Pointillism involves using a variety of colors.
+A fine ballpoint pen or sharp graphite pencil is best for stippling, as you must create very fine dots to avoid losing detail.

-Scumbling/ scribble art - is a shading technique that’s created in a similar way to stippling and hatching, but instead uses numerous small circles and scribbles to develop depth, gradient, and texture.
+Scumbling and scribbling is a shading technique that's created similarly to stippling and hatching but instead uses numerous small circles and scribbles to develop depth, gradient, and texture.

 A diagrammatic drawing is a type of technical drawing that explains how something works – as you might assume from the word “diagram.”